Understanding and Detecting Hateful Content using Contrastive Learning: Introduction

 \end{itemize}

-\descr{Ethical Considerations.} We emphasize that we rely entirely on publicly available and anonymous data shared on 4chan's /pol/.
-The authors of this work did all manual annotations performed in this study, hence there are no other individuals exposed to hateful content.
-Also, we follow standard ethical guidelines~\cite{rivers2014ethical} like reporting our results on aggregate and not attempting to deanonymize users.
+\descr{Ethical Considerations.} We emphasize that we rely entirely on publicly available and anonymous data shared on 4chan's /pol/, hence we do not and are unable to obtain consent from users that shared posts/images anonymously on 4chan.
+Also, all of our study's manual annotations (i.e., given an image/phrase, annotate if the image/phrase is Antisemitic/Islamophobic) were exclusively performed by the authors of this work.
+Given that we only analyze publicly available anonymous data from 4chan and that all manual annotations are undertaken by the authors of this paper, our work is not considered human's subject research from our institution's Ethical Board Committee.
+For our analysis, we follow standard ethical guidelines~\cite{rivers2014ethical} like reporting our results on aggregate and not attempting to deanonymize users.

+We also discuss some ethical implications with releasing our dataset and possible misuse of the dataset.
+There is a possibility that malicious actors can make use of our dataset and train models based on Generative Adversarial Networks~\cite{goodfellow2014generative} with the goal to automatically generate new Antisemitic/Islamophobic imagery.
+Subsequently, malicious actors can share these Antisemitic/Islamophobic imagery on social media platform, hence affecting people.
+To minimize this risk, we will make the dataset available only upon request and only to researchers that can provide a description of their intended use.\revisioncomment{MR.2, MR.5}

 \descr{Disclaimer.} This manuscript contains Antisemitic and Islamophobic textual and graphic elements that are offensive and are likely to disturb the reader.